 Manage Microsoft Edge Updates and Removal on Debian

-Microsoft Edge receives security fixes and feature updates through the same APT mechanism as other packages on your system.
-Therefore, you can manage Edge updates using familiar Debian package management commands.
-To check for updates across all configured repositories, including Microsoft’s, run:
+Microsoft Edge receives security fixes and feature updates through APT, just like other Debian packages.
+To check for updates across all configured repositories, including Microsoft’s:

 sudo apt update

-To upgrade Microsoft Edge along with other available package updates, use:
+To upgrade Microsoft Edge along with other available package updates:

 sudo apt upgrade